 |At Fish House Supply we

 believe in quality first.
-We do not claim to have the cheapest houses on
+We do not claim to offer the cheapest houses on

-the market, but our quality is second to none.
+the market, but the quality is second to none.

 welded trailers, with premium lumber and materials.
 After